-An ICP filing for business or a commercial ICP filing will cost you over $40,000 (USD) and can even touch upwards of $100,000 (USD), which will include all costs mentioned above plus the cost for obtaining a business license in China including the necessary expenses for operating the business, such as accounting services.
+An ICP filing for business or a commercial ICP filing will cost you over $40,000 (USD).
+It can even touch upwards of $100,000 (USD), which will include all costs mentioned above plus the cost of obtaining a business license in China including the necessary expenses for operating the business, such as accounting services.

 If you operate a website hosted in China or intend to, it is mandatory to register for an ICP license.
 Since the process can take considerable time, you should begin the process well in advance to avoid delaying your launch date.